Kameleoon/openfeature-dotnet/README.md

 ### Usage

-The following example shows how to use the ConfigCat provider with the OpenFeature SDK.
+The following example shows how to use the Kameleoon provider with the OpenFeature SDK.

 ```csharp
 using Kameleoon.OpenFeature;